-Program Advisor: Lisa Griffith, 413-236-4712
+Fine Arts - A.A.
+Degree Program Advisor: Lisa Griffith, 413-236-4712

 The Visual Arts concentration in the Fine Arts degree program offers courses comparable to those taken during the first two years at typical professional art schools and in college or university art departments.
 The program's flexible design permits students to transfer to both kinds of institutions.
 There is a strong emphasis on foundation courses, and each student is encouraged in the development of a portfolio.
 Related majors at the baccalaureate level: art education, art history, art therapy, arts management, commercial art, fashion design, film making, graphic arts, industrial design, interior design, painting, photography, sculpture, textile design.
+This is a MassTransfer eligible program (see page 24).

-- demonstrate an understanding of the visual vocabulary of art forms and techniques; - demonstrate with confidence an ability to solve artistic problems during the process of creating art; - develop an artistic style that demonstrates creativity and the personality of the artist; - demonstrate an ability to articulate and write about art projects that they are executing; - demonstrate a general knowledge of contemporary art history, both at a conceptual level and in the context of creating one's own art work.
+- · demonstrate an understanding of the visual vocabulary of art forms and techniques; - demonstrate with confidence an ability to solve artistic problems during the process of creating art; - develop an artistic style that demonstrates creativity and the personality of the artist; - · demonstrate an ability to articulate and write about art projects that they are executing; - demonstrate a general knowledge of contemporary art history, both at a conceptual level and in the context of creating one's own art work.

-To earn a degree in this program, a student must complete the 66 program and general education credits, plus the additional requirements, on the next page.
+To earn a degree in this program, a student must complete the 66 program and general education credits, plus the additional requirements, shown below.

-Program 30 Credits
+Program 31 Credits

 FAS 111 Drawing I

-FAS 120 Drawing II 3
+FAS 120 Drawing II

-FAS 123 Two-Dimensional Design I 3
+FAS 123 Two-Dimensional Design I

-FAS 124 Three-Dimensional Design I 3
+FAS 124 Three-Dimensional Design I

-FAS 125 Three-Dimensional Design II 3

-FAS 163 Two-Dimensional Design II 3
+FAS 163 Two-Dimensional Design II

-FAS 210 Fundamentals of Painting 3
+FAS 210 Fundamentals of Painting

+FAS 222 Advanced Studio Art 4

 FAS 225 Figure Drawing OR

-FAS 227 Figure Painting
+FAS 227 Figure Painting 3

-FAS 240 Intermediate Painting 3

-Specialized Elective (see footnote 3)
+FAS Specialized Electives (see footnote 1)

-General Edu cation 36 Credits
+General E ducation 35 Credits

 COM Communication 3

 ENG English Composition/Writing 6

-ENG Literature 3
+ENG Literature

-FAS Art History (see footnote 1)
+FAS Art History (see footnote 2)

-HIS 113 Western Civilization to 1500

--continued
+Behavioral and Social Sciences

+Environmental Studies (see footnote 3)

+History (HI) 6

+Mathematics

+Natural or Physical Science (see footnote 3) 7